OMBANKAR990/EDA-Diwali-Sales-Analysis-Using-Python/README.md

+# 🧠 EDA Diwali Sales Analysis Using Python

+## 📊 Project Type
-🎯 Project Title: EDA Diwali Sales Analysis Using Python 📊 Type: Exploratory Data Analysis (EDA) | Data Cleaning | Visualization 🔧 Tools Used: Python, Pandas, NumPy, Matplotlib, Seaborn
+Exploratory Data Analysis (EDA) | Data Cleaning | Data Visualization

-📝Description:
+## 🔧 Tools & Technologies Used
+- Python
+- Pandas
+- NumPy
+- Matplotlib
+- Seaborn

+## 📝 Project Description
-I recently completed an Exploratory Data Analysis (EDA) project focused on Diwali Sales Data to identify patterns that can help businesses enhance customer experience and boost sales.
-This beginner-friendly project involved real-world retail data and provided key business insights through thorough data analysis and visualization.
+This project focuses on analyzing Diwali sales data to uncover trends that can help businesses improve customer experience and increase revenue.
+Using Python and various libraries, I performed comprehensive data cleaning, preprocessing, and visualization to extract actionable insights from over 11,000 retail transactions.

-📌 Key Highlights:
+## 📌 Key Highlights
-✅ Cleaned and pre-processed a dataset with 11,000+ records and 15+ features ✅ Performed detailed univariate and bivariate analysis ✅ Visualized gender-wise, age-wise, and marital status-based customer distributions ✅ Analyzed state-wise sales performance and top product categories ✅ Identified customer segments contributing to maximum revenue
+- ✅ Cleaned and pre-processed a dataset with 11,000+ records and 15+ columns
+- ✅ Conducted univariate and bivariate analyses
+- ✅ Created visualizations for:
+  - Gender-wise and age-wise customer behavior
+  - Marital status impact on sales
+  - Top-performing states by sales and order volume
+  - Occupation-wise and product-category-wise trends
+- ✅ Identified high-value customer segments and product categories

-📈 Outcome:
+## 📈 Business Outcome
-The insights gained from this project can help marketing and sales teams to create more targeted campaigns, optimize product placement, and enhance customer retention strategies.
+The insights gained from this EDA project can be used by marketing and sales teams to:
+- Design targeted promotional campaigns
+- Optimize product assortment and placement
+- Improve customer segmentation strategies

+---

+> 📁 Feel free to check out the full code and visualizations in the `EDA_Diwali_Sales_Analysis.ipynb` notebook.